Tom Teichroeb Elected President Of Manitoba Beef Producers

-The Manitoba Beef Producers Board of Directors has elected Tom Teichroeb to serve as the group's new president.
+The Manitoba Beef Producers Board of Directors has elected Tom Teichroeb (Langruth, MB) to serve as the group's new president.

 He had been serving on an interim basis since August 7th, when Ben Fox stepped down as president to pursue a federal party nomination.